oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

     3. Validate the issuer of the SD-JWT and that the signing key belongs to this issuer.
     4. Check that the SD-JWT is valid using `nbf`, `iat`, and `exp` claims, if provided in the SD-JWT.
     5. Check that the claim `sd_digests` is present in the SD-JWT.
-    6. Check that the `digest_derivation_alg` claim is present and its value is understand and the digest derivation algorithm is deemed secure.
+    6. Check that the `sd_digest_derivation_alg` claim is present and its value is understand and the digest derivation algorithm is deemed secure.
  5. Validate the SD-JWT Release:
     1. If holder binding is required, validate the signature over the SD-JWT using the same steps as for the SD-JWT plus the following steps: